The benefits of journalling include - improving mental health, raising self esteem, solving problems and processing grief and loss.

-On a recent long drive back from York I really enjoyed listening to a CD from the wise Jim Rohn on 'Journaling'
+On a recent long drive back from York I really enjoyed listening to a CD from the wise Jim Rohn on 'Journalling'

-When I was a child I kept diaries, reading them now they seem very dry and unemotional, maybe I was scared someone would read them.
-It wasn't until my 20s that I started collecting quotes and writing more freely, and only in my 40s that I've felt more liberated to let it all hang out.
+Childhood diaries now seem very dry and unemotional, perhaps fearful that they would be discovered.
+It wasn't until my 20s that I started collecting quotes and writing more freely, and only now in my 40s feeling liberated to let it all hang out.

-Out in Africa, my son was given a journal which he enjoys writing and winding down with at night.
-He loves it and this is largely due to the inspirational person who presented it to him and taught him all the different ways he could use it.
+Out in Africa, my 10 year old son was given a journal which he enjoys writing and winding down with at night.
+He loved it and this was largely due to the inspirational person who presented it to him and taught him all the different ways he could use it.

-I read Julia Cameron's book a few years back and did the exercise on Morning Pages, I still do go back to this unconcious way of writing at times.
-You can google and find out more about this method, essentially it's - write freely, let it go and don't think or stop for 3 pages.
+Have you heard of Julia Cameron's book 'The Artist's Way'?
+A few years back I started the Morning Pages ritual, and continue to do them most mornings.
+You can search and find out more about this method, essentially it's - write freely, let it go and don't think or stop for 3 pages.

-These are some of the key points I made in my 'personal development' journal from the CD, in no particular order -
+In the meantime, these are some of the key points I made in my 'personal development' journal from Jim Rohn's CD, in no particular order -